 Steam devils are rare vorticies that form over lakes, rivers and ponds when the air temperature is significantly colder than the water.
 Just the right balance of temperature and surface wind speeds is needed to get these ghostly 'mini tornadoes' to form.
 They are mostly seen on very cold winter mornings. - Dan

 All photographs © Copyright Dan Robinson - any and all usage requires a paid license.
 Please don't copy these images to social media.
-Sharing the link to this page via the buttons provided is welcome and appreciated.
+Sharing the link to this page is welcome and appreciated.
 Feel free to contact Dan for inquiries.